PlaeryinBol/Image_Naming/README.md

 * Beam search algorithm update for generation of the several different caption candidates
 * Changing the dataset format to be able to work effectively with millions of samples
 * Adding pipeline for model conversion for *tensorflow-serving*
-* Replacing LSTMCell layer to LSTM for ONNX model conversion
+* Replacing LSTMCell layer to LSTM for possibility ONNX model conversion
 * Replacing image encoder to much stronger *resnext101_32x8d_wsl*

 ## Reference implementations